arojoMRI/MRI-Timesheet/README.md

 ## User flow
-<h2>This section describes how the user is intended to use the timesheet.</h2>
+<p>This section describes how the user is intended to use the timesheet.</p>

 <b>1.
 Initial Landing Page</b>